georgematheos/vs-app-backend/README.md

 Scripts to perform utility operations for server admins can be found in the `utilities` directory.
 For more information, see [`utilities/utilities.md`](utilities/utilities.md).

 For more info on the format in which data is stored server-side, see [`storage-formats.md`](storage-formats.md).

+For more information about the timed events system used on the server, see [`timed-events.md`](timed-events.md) (understanding this system is important for anyone working on the server).